 Small wire baskets are great for filling with Christmas goodies and can be tucked in just about anywhere!

 Don’t forget that the presents under your tree act as decorations too!
-Try to coordinate your wrapping paper and trimmings with what is on your tree.
+Try to coordinate your wrapping paper and trimmings with what is on your tree for a cohesive look.

-I certainly hope that you’ve found some of these tips helpful!
+I certainly hope that you’ve found some of these last minute Christmas tips helpful!